2020–21 LEN Euro Cup knockout stage: Format

-In the eight-finals, the first-placed team from one group faces the second-placed team from the other group.
+In the eight-finals, the first-place team from one group faces the second-placed team from the other group.
 The eight winning teams advance to the quarterfinals.
-The four quarterfinal winners qualify for the semifinals and the winners of the semifinals qualify for the finals.
+The four quarterfinal winners qualify for the semifinals, and the winners of the semifinals qualify for the finals.

 Times were CET/CEST, (Note: CET (UTC+1) for dates up to 27 March 2021 (eight-finals, quarterfinals), and CEST (UTC+2) for dates thereafter (semifinals and finals).) as listed by LEN (local times, if different, are in parentheses).